 Part I-Adjustments.
 Use this part to make adjustments to correct errors involving Forms 720 you have filed for prior quarters.
+Generally, adjustments that reduce your tax liability for a prior quarter must be made within 3 years from the time the return was filed or 2 years from the time the tax was paid, whichever is later.

 On line 1, enter the total of any adjustments claimed.
-A statement must be attached for each adjustment claimed.
+A statement must be attached for each adjustment.